habuka036/wakame-vdc-wiki/en/features/backup-instances.md

 In Wakame-vdc it is possible to take a running [[instance|Jargon-Dictionary#Instance]] and turn it into a new [[machine image|Jargon-Dictionary#Machine-Image]].
 We simply call this process *backup*.

 This is a quick and easy way to create new machine images.
 For example, you could start up an instance, install a web server in it and then back it up.
-Now you'll have a machine image with a web server installed and you'll immediately be able to start a theoretically infinite amount if web server instances.
+Now you'll have a machine image with a web server installed and you'll immediately be able to start a any amount of web server instances.

 ### Requirements